george-thomas-hill/thunderkey/README.md

 This is the source code for [Thunderkey](https://addons.thunderbird.net/thunderbird/addon/thunderkey), a Thunderbird extension.

+## End-of-Life?

+UPDATE, July 11, 2022: Though Thunderkey installs on Thunderbird 102.0, some functionality does not work correctly, and Thunderkey will likely not install at all on subsequent versions of Thunderbird.
+For more information, see: https://github.com/george-thomas-hill/thunderkey/issues/2

 ## Features

 Thunderkey lets you perform common email tasks using keyboard shortcuts.